Meriadoc-gitgit/Meriadoc-gitgit/README.md

 <p align="center"><img src="aragorn.GIF"></p>

 # Suilad Mellon :leaves:
 > “It is not despair, for despair is only for those who see the end beyond all doubt.
-We do not.” - Gandalf
+We do not.” - Gandalf the Grey

 I always believe that knowledge should be shared equitably for all. <br>
 Following are some *"fun"* facts for everyone to get to know me.
 I am: <br>